The Last Trumpet

 the seventh angel sounded – “the last trumpet” see 1 Cor 15:52.

-the kingdom of this world has become the kingdom of our LORD and His Christ – here John calls God “the LORD” again, for we have returned to the LORD’s Day, and Jesus Christ is no longer our Lord, but as prophesied in Zechariah 14:9: “it shall be the LORD one.”
+the kingdom of this world has become the kingdom of our LORD and His Christ – here John calls God “the LORD” again, for we have returned to the LORD’s Day, and Jesus Christ is no longer our Lord.
 See also Daniel 7:14,27; 1 Corinthians 15:23-28.

 who were and who are – in Revelation 1:4,8; and 4:8, the similar salutations say: “who is, who was and who is to come.”
 This passage emphasizes that God has become “the Last Lord” – for “who is to come” has been dropped: “You have taken Your great power and You have begun to reign.”

 the time for the dead to be judged – this is the third woe.
 The three woes were introduced in Revelation 8:13, and Revelation 9:12, and again in Revelation 11:14.
 However, the first two woes were separated from the third, by the interlude of Revelation 10 to Revelation 11:14.

 The first woe was the release of Satan, described in Revelation 9:1-11 (the Fifth Trumpet); the second woe was described in Revelation 9:13-21 (the Battle of Armageddon); and the third woe is the judgment of the dead.